AryanRogye/MoviesAPIClient/README.md

 ## Credits

 The Android/Fire TV UI was written by Codex.
-The app's business logic and product behavior were created by Aryan Rogye.
+The business logic and Swift implementation are written by Aryan Rogye.

 ## Project layout